thehomerepot/dwspectrum/README.md

 * `-e PUID=` for for UserID - see below for explanation
 * `-e TZ` - for timezone information *eg Europe/London, etc*

-It is based on ubuntu xenial with s6 overlay, for shell access whilst the container is running do `docker exec -it dwspectrum /bin/bash`.

 ### User / Group Identifiers

 Sometimes when using data volumes (`-v` flags) permissions issues can arise between the host OS and the container.
 We avoid this issue by allowing you to specify the user `PUID` and group `PGID`.
 Ensure the data volume directory on the host is owned by the same user you specify.
 DO NOT USE ROOT